cypator/splate-api/source/index.html.md

 ## Subscription
-Subscription request sent from Cypator to Maker
+Subscription request sent from Cypator to Maker.

 ### Request parameter